01-edu/Branch-AI/one_exercise_per_file/week02/day02/ex06/audit/readme.md

+##### The exercice is validated is all questions of the exercice are validated

-1. This question is validated if each classifier has as input a binary data as below:
+##### The question 1 is validated if each classifier has as input a binary data as below:

 ```python
 def train(X_train, y_train):